slarmoo/.github/profile/simon/simonReact/simonReactP1.md

 import { About } from './about/about';
 ```

-Next we wrap all of the `App` component's pervious elements with the `BrowserRouter` component so that the browser router can control links and rendered components for all of its child elements.
+Next we wrap all of the `App` component's previous elements with the `BrowserRouter` component so that the browser router can control links and rendered components for all of its child elements.

 ```jsx
 export default function App() {